Sorcery 101: Rebecca Wolfe

 Rebecca is Brad and Ally's 5-year-old daughter.
 She has inherited lycanthropy from Brad, making her hard to handle for anyone who isn't a werewolf.
 She often gets into trouble and was the cause of Jeff's lycanthropy when she bit him whilst he was watching her.

 Seth

 Seth is the vampire character to whom Danny is blood bond.
-Since he first appeared during the "Predator" storyline, he has been portrayed as a smooth, suave, and an almost sociopathic guy.
+Since his first appearance during the "Predator" storyline, he is portrayed as a smooth, suave, and an almost sociopathic guy.
 He created a blood bond with Danny and apparently has a claim on Brad.
 He keeps an eye over them both, more often than not at the promise of scotch.
-He is apparently quite famous in the vampiric community, with legends that he may be a storm god, the Antichrist or—his favorite rumor—that he was kicked out of Hell for fear of taking it over.
+He is apparently quite famous in the vampiric community, with legends that he may be a storm god, the Antichrist, or—his favorite rumor—that he was kicked out of Hell for fear of taking it over.
 Seth is hated by most people who know him.
-He can also endure sunlight without dying.
+Unlike other vampires, he can endure sunlight without dying.

-Seth has a dislike for another vampire named Frost.

-Minor cast

-Suryu

-Suryu is a prominent vampire who runs the shapeshifter auction and catches Jeff.
-She seems to hate Seth's sire while at the same time lusting after Seth.

-Aaron and Loki

-Aaron and Loki are a team of mercenaries hired by Seth to assist him Brad and Danny in rescuing Jeff from Suryu's shapeshifter auction.
-It was revealed during a mission to break Ally's mother out of prison that Loki is apparently the vampire that killed Ally's father.